Int. J. Dev. Biol. 68: 85 - 91 (2024)

 Fig. 2.
 In situ hybridisation analysis of thg1l during segmentation and gastrulation.

 Embryo developmental stages (St.) are indicated at the bottom left corner of each panel.
 (A,D) Lateral view, animal pole to the top and vegetal pole to the bottom, and (B) animal view, of whole-mount stained embryos.
 (C,E) Sagittal sections from whole-mount embryos, animal pole to the top and vegetal pole to the bottom.
 Black arrow in (E) points to the dorsal lip of the blastopore.
 (F) Magnified view of the boxed region indicated in (C), showing the intracellular localization of thg1l transcripts in animal blastomeres.
 White arrows show absence of the transcript in the apical portion of cytoplasm, whereas black arrowheads indicate Hoechst-stained nuclei.
-Brackets in (F) indicate the dorsal involuting mesoderm.
+Bracket in (E) indicate the dorsal involuting mesoderm.
 Scale bars: 200 µm in (A,B,D); 150 µm in (C,E,F).

 Fig. 3.
 In situ hybridisation analysis of thg1l during neurulation.